eliashaeussler/typo3-warming/Documentation/DeveloperCorner/Caching.rst

 Once a sitemap is located by a :ref:`sitemap provider <sitemap-providers>`, the path to the XML sitemap is cached.
 This speeds up following warmup requests.
-Caching happens with the `core` cache which defaults to a filesystem cached located at :file:`var/cache/code/core/tx_warming.php`.
+Caching happens with a custom `warming` cache which defaults to a filesystem cache located at :file:`var/cache/code/warming/sitemaps.php`.

 ..  php:namespace:: EliasHaeussler\Typo3Warming\Cache

-..  php:class:: CacheManager
+..  php:class:: SitemapsCache

-    Manager to read and write the core cache `tx_warming`.
+    Read and write sitemap cache entries from custom `warming` cache.

-    ..  php:method:: get($site = null, $siteLanguage = null)
+    ..  php:method:: get($site, $siteLanguage = null)

-        Get all located sitemaps or the located sitemap of a given site and/or site language.
+        Get the located sitemap of a given site.

-        :param TYPO3\\CMS\\Core\\Site\\Entity\\Site $site: The sitemap's site object or :php:`NULL` to lookup all sitemaps.
+        :param TYPO3\\CMS\\Core\\Site\\Entity\\Site $site: The sitemap's site object.
-        :param TYPO3\\CMS\\Core\\Site\\Entity\\SiteLanguage $siteLanguage: An optional site language
+        :param TYPO3\\CMS\\Core\\Site\\Entity\\SiteLanguage $siteLanguage: An optional site language.
-        :returns: Either an array of all located sitemaps or the located sitemap of a given site.
+        :returns: Located sitemap of a given site.

     ..  php:method:: set($sitemap)

-        Add the located sitemap to the `tx_warming` cache.
+        Add the located sitemap to the `warming` cache.

         :param EliasHaeussler\\Typo3Warming\\Sitemap\\SiteAwareSitemap $sitemap: The located sitemap to be cached.